Prajwal1261/M2-EmbSys/Project/1_Requirements/README.md

 - https://circuitspedia.com/arduino-ultrasonic-sensor-code/
 - https://www.instructables.com/Automatic-Door-Opening-Using-Arduino-HRSC04-Ultras/

+The Project is performed using arduino UNO microcontroller using above references.

 ## High level requirements
 - Sensing the information of the persons distance.
 - Opening and closing of the door according to the distance of the person.